rorodata/lambdapool/DESIGN.md

 ## Goals

-- [ ] Implement LambdaPool interface
+- [x] Implement LambdaPool interface
-- [ ] Implement the agent which sits inside a lambda function
+- [x] Implement the agent which sits inside a lambda function
-- [ ] ...
+- [ ] Design the structure which will be used to specify our functions

 ## LambdaPool - API